BettyAtt/pands-problem-sheet/README.md

 ___

-This ReadMe explains how the code works and provides references used to complete the weekly tasks for Programming and Scripting module for GMIT's Computer Science Data Analytics postgraduate degree.
+This ReadMe explains how the code used to complete the weekly tasks for GMIT's Programming and Scripting module works and provides references.
+This assignment is part of the work done  to complete GMIT's Computer Science Data Analytics postgraduate degree.

 # Task 1: